danielr1996/vagrant-ansible-terraform/README.md

 `terraform` and `ansible` are on the path, so you can use them right ahead.

-To populate your terraform state refer to [terraform-provider-ansible](https://github.com/nbering/terraform-provider-ansible/).
+This box comes with [terraform-inventory](https://github.com/nbering/terraform-inventory) preconfigured, to populate your terraform state refer to [terraform-provider-ansible](https://github.com/nbering/terraform-provider-ansible/).

 To quickly verify that all your hosts are reachable run `ansible all -m ping`